oddcoder/GP_Template/README.md

 ```
 The moral of the story is that markdown is orders of magnitude easier than latex.
 One can practically learn it in less 10 minutes.
 But make no mistake, Markdown
 is not as powerful as latex.
-This is where this template comes into play, It
+This is where this template comes into play, it
 make use of `pandoc` software and convert the markdown text to latex text than
 apply some lengthy template and sprinkle some magic dust.